-Temporary files in Windows do occupy some free space, which may result in slowed-down performance, storage issues, and more.
-One can remove the temporary files and clean up some disk space, here’s how:
+Temporary files in Windows occupy some free space, resulting in slowed-down performance, storage issues, and more.
+One can remove the temporary files and clean up some disk space.
+Here’s how:

 - Here type in %temp% and press Enter.

-- This will free up a proportion of storage on your PC.
+- It will free up a proportion of storage on your PC.

-4] Free Up Storage Space after Windows 10 Upgrade:
+4] Free up Storage Space After Windows 11/10 Upgrade

-Windows keeps getting heavy with every update; each update compiles up a lot of junk, temporary cache files which aren’t required by a user after the update such as the upgrade assistant always backs-up your existing installation either in the same drive (C Drive) or to an external drive/partition if you choose to.
-In case you have upgraded your build of Windows recently, Check out our guide on how you can free storage space after a Windows 10 Upgrade or Feature Update.
+Windows keeps getting heavy with every update; each update compiles many junk temporary cache files.
+A user doesn’t require these after the update, such as the upgrade assistant always backs up your existing installation either in the same drive (C Drive) or to an external drive/partition if you choose to.
+If you have upgraded your build of Windows recently, Check out our guide on how you can free storage space after a Windows 11/10 Upgrade or Feature Update.

-Caches are temporary files that are stored on your computer for future use whenever needed; they get stored in a hidden folder named “cache”.
+Caches are temporary files stored on your computer for future use whenever needed; they get stored in a hidden folder named “cache”.
 These cache files occupy a considerable amount of space within the System.
-Read the article to know about the ways to find and delete all the hidden caches in your Windows 10 system.
+Read the article to know about the ways to find and delete all the hidden caches in your Windows 11/10 system.

-I hope this post was useful and you were able to clean up disk space in Windows 10.
+I hope this post was useful and you could clean up disk space in Windows 11/10.
 With that said, How often do you clean up the disk spaces?
 Do let us know b dropping a comment down below.

 Is It Safe To Do a Disk Cleanup?